The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 The life insurer will mainly focus on the health condition which caused you to get a pacemaker.
 The carrier will also ask about other parts of your life, including your job, your driving record, and your hobbies.

 Being prepared to truthfully partake in the application process will make everything unfold a lot smoother.

-We want you to be ready to get life insurance right away.
-So please take a few minutes and review the advice we’ve listed below.
+I want you to be ready to get life insurance right away.
+So please take a few minutes and review the advice I’ve laid out below.

 General Ratings for People with a Pacemaker

 The following will help you determine what rate class you are likely to qualify for.

 Standard Rating: Pacemaker implanted at least 6 months prior to application, normal heart rate after procedure completed, generally good health.

 You’ll notice, six months is the magical mile marker when it comes to pacemakers and life insurance.

 This is because any issues with your pacemaker will normally present themselves in the first few months after implantation.
 Once you’ve passed that six month mile marker then the life insurer will feel more confident in your health.